cantino/twitter_to_csv/README.markdown

 Use `--sample-fields 1000` to output the occurrence count of different Twitter fields, like so:

-    twitter_to_csv --username <your twitter username> --password <your twitter password> --sample-fields 1000
+    twitter_to_csv --api-key <your twitter api key> --api-secret <your twitter api secret> \
+                   --access-token <your twitter access token> --access-token-secret <your twitter access token secret> \
+                   --sample-fields 1000

 Here's a partial list: